gabr1e11/so-simple-theme/en/_posts/2013-02-24-osx-and-opengl-3-2.md

 #include <GL/glfw.h>
 {% endhighlight %}

-Now it's time to initialise GLFW and set the hints for the window so the created OpenGL context is 3.2:
+Now it's time to initialize GLFW and set the hints for the window so the created OpenGL context is 3.2:

 {% highlight c %}